SonarSource/sonarqube-scan-action/README.md

 ## Usage

-Project metadata, including the location of the sources to be analyzed, must be declared in the file `sonar-project.properties` in the base directory:
+Project metadata, including the location of the sources to be analyzed, can be declared in the file `sonar-project.properties` in the base directory:

 ### Server